deborabastos96/forkify/README.md

-# forkify Project
+# forkify

-Recipe application with custom recipe uploads.
+Forkify is a recipe application with custom recipe uploads.

+This app was created using JavaScript, HTML and CSS.